MatiasNAmendola/slimpower-slim/README.md

 $app->container->singleton('App\IndexController', function ($container) {
     // Retrieve any required dependencies from the container and
-    // inject into the constructor of the controller
+    // inject into the constructor of the controller.

     return new \App\IndexController();
 });